Raizer1996/Raizer1996/README.md

 * 🌍  I'm based in Israel / Ashdod
 * ✉️  You can contact me at [artmbordulev@gmail.com](mailto:artmbordulev@gmail.com)
 * 🧠  I'm learning SOC and Red Teaming
-* 🤝  I'm open to collaborating on Cyber projects/Cyber investigation/
+* 🤝  I'm open to collaborating on Cyber projects/Cyber investigation

 ### Try Hack Me